mi-erasmusmc/aioli/README.md

       TODO: automate this step)
     - Include ATC codes in your OMOP vocabulary.
-    - Obtain the mapping from RxNorm to ATC being developed at the ErasmusMC Medical Informatics department, get in touch with the author of this app for more details.
+    - Obtain the mapping from RxNorm to ATC being developed at the ErasmusMC Medical Informatics department, get in touch with r.parry at erasmusmc dot nl for more details.

 ### HOW TO RUN